-In order to add variety and flavour to the curriculum, you'll often see us run special activities such as Zumba, hip-hop dance classes, play gym and similar experiences within the centre.
+To add variety and flavour to the curriculum, you'll often see us run special activities such as soccer, hip-hop dance classes, play gym and similar experiences within the centre.
 The activities are chosen in consultation with parents and children's interest at the time.
-As interests vary across locations, each centre offers its own unique set of activities.